TAGS+ MICROCHIP= GET HOME SAFE

 be in color, a black and white photo isn’t very effective.

-Place color photos on flyers with details of your pet and pass
+Place color photos on a lost dog poster with details of your dog and your phone number.
+Make copies and pass

 them out to all the neighbors within several blocks.
 That way neighbors